 The day after Scheidemann proclaimed the German republic, socialist leader Karl Liebknecht followed suit by proclaiming the Free Socialist Republic of Germany.
 The date was November 9th 1918:

 The day of liberty has begun.
 Never again a Hohenzollern will enter this place.
-Seventy years ago at this place Friedrich Wilhelm IV was standing, and he had to take off his cap to honour the 50 corpses, covered with blood, of those who died fighting at the barricades in the defence of the cause of liberty.
+Seventy years ago at this place, Friedrich Wilhelm IV was standing, and he had to take off his cap to honour the 50 corpses, covered with blood, of those who died fighting at the barricades in the defence of the cause of liberty.
 Another defile passes here today.
 It is the spirits of the millions who have given their lives for the sacred cause of the proletariat.
-With a split scull, soaked in blood these victims of the rule of force totter along, followed by the spirits of millions of women and children who were depraved in the cause of the proletariat.
+With a split skull, soaked in blood these victims of the rule of force totter along, followed by the spirits of millions of women and children who were depraved in the cause of the proletariat.
 And further millions of blood-victims of this very world war follow them.
 Today an incalculable mass of inspired proletarians stands at this very place, to pay homage to the liberty newly gained.

 Party comrades, I proclaim the Free Socialist Republic of Germany, which shall include all tribes, where there are no more servants, where every honest worker will receive his honest pay.
 The rule of capitalism, which has turned Europe into a cemetery, is broken.